Contraceptive trials in Puerto Rico: Margaret Sanger

+John Rock and Gregory Pincus

-The sentiments from Margaret Sanger regarding family planning and fertility opened up the door for the Dr. John Rock and biologist Gregory Pincus, the leading experts in fertility and hormone disorders in the United States at the time, to join forces in 1953 and develop an oral contraceptive.
-Pincus had already established himself as an extremely accomplished scientist after achieving in-vitro fertilization in rabbits in 1934, and established the Worcester Foundation for Experimental Biology in 1944.
-Around the same time, Chemist Dr. Carl Djerassi demonstrated that he was able to synthesize progesterone from a wild yam root found in Mexico.
-The artificial production of progesterone became a key discovery for future fertility research since it was demonstrated that high doses of progesterone could halt ovulation.
+Dr. John Rock and biologist Gregory Pincus, leading experts in fertility and hormone disorders in the United States at the time, collaborated in 1953 to develop an oral contraceptive.
+Pincus had already established himself as an accomplished scientist after achieving in vitro fertilization in rabbits in 1934, and had established the Worcester Foundation for Experimental Biology in 1944.
+Around the same time, chemist Carl Djerassi demonstrated the synthesis of progesterone from a wild yam root found in Mexico.
+The artificial production of progesterone became a key discovery for future fertility research since it was found that high doses of progesterone could halt ovulation.

-However, even though Pincus and Rock's research plans had been laid out, they still lacked proper funding.
-This is where Margaret Sanger and Katherine Dexter McCormick, an heiress who would ultimately fund a large part of the research project, came in to play.
-Sanger and McCormick approached Pincus in 1953 about focusing his research on a hormonal contraceptive that would ultimately enable women to control their reproduction.
+While Pincus and Rock's research plans had been laid out, they still lacked proper funding.
+Margaret Sanger and Katharine Dexter McCormick, an heiress who would ultimately fund a large part of the research project, approached Pincus in 1953 about focusing his research on a hormonal contraceptive that would ultimately enable women to control their reproduction.

 Once Rock and Pincus had adequate funding, they were able to begin their research.
-However, laws in Massachusetts still prohibited any research on contraceptives, and as a result, the researchers were forced to conceal the true purpose of their research.
-The two biologists had already been able to prove that the contraceptive hormone treatment they had been working on had prevented pregnancies in both rats and rabbits, and wanted to take the trial to human test subjects.
+Because Massachusetts law prohibited research on contraceptives, they were forced to conceal the true purpose of their work.
+The two biologists had proved that their contraceptive hormone treatment had prevented pregnancies in both rats and rabbits, and wanted to take the trial to human test subjects.
 Consequently, the two made the decision to test their treatment on patients in the Worcester State Psychiatric Hospital.
 Once the research team was ready to take the trial further in the form of a wider clinical trial, they had to choose a location which would not only offer them a guise from the U.S. government, but also an opportunity to closely monitor and control their test subjects.
-In the words of Katherine Dexter McCormick, the scientists needed “… a cage of ovulating females to experiment with.”
+In the words of Katharine Dexter McCormick, the scientists needed "… a cage of ovulating females to experiment with."

+Katharine Dexter McCormick

+Katharine Dexter McCormick was an heiress and philanthropist who ended up funding a large part of the research surrounding the first oral contraceptive pill.
+She met Gregory Pincus through Margaret Sanger and became interested in the research he was conducting.
+As Pincus was dealing with a lack of funding from the drug company that supported his research, McCormick stepped in to provide funding.
+She provided most of the funding for the research and the clinical and field trials that occurred to provide the first oral contraceptive.

+Edris Rice-Wray

-Medical researcher Dr. Edris Rice-Wray was also heavily involved with this research and raised early concerns about heavy dosage causing health problems for women.
-The pharmaceutical company G. D. Searle & Company created the pills for the trial.
+Medical researcher Edris Rice-Wray was also heavily involved with the research and raised early concerns about heavy dosage causing health problems for women.
+The pharmaceutical company G. D. Searle & Company produced the pills for the trial.